RenderKit/embree/doc/src/api.md

 Next you need to initializes a DPC++ Embree device using the `rtcNewSYCLDevice` API function by providing a SYCL context and queue.

+Embree provides the `rtcIsSYCLDeviceSupported` API function to check if some SYCL device is supported by Embree.
+You can also use the `RTCDeviceSelector` to conveniently select the first SYCL device that is supported by Embree, e.g.:

+    sycl::device device(RTCDeviceSelector());
+    sycl::queue queue(device, exception_handler);
+    sycl::context context(queue.get_context());
+    RTCDevice device = rtcNewSYCLDevice(&context,&queue,"");

 Files containing SYCL code, have to get compiled with the [Intel(R) oneAPI DPC++ compiler](https://www.intel.com/content/www/us/en/developer/articles/tool/oneapi-standalone-components.html#dpcpp-cpp) or open source [oneAPI DPC++